-NOTE: Some of the beep codes mentioned in the table below may not apply to your computer.
+() NOTE: Some of the beep codes mentioned in the table below may not apply to your computer.

-Beep Codes Possible Problem
+Beep codes Possible problems

-One Possible system board failure - BIOS ROM checksum failure
+One Possible system board failure-BIOS ROM checksum failure.

-Тwo No RAM detected NOTE: If you installed or replaced the memory module, ensure that the memory module is seated properly.
+Two No RAM detected

-Three
+(i) NOTE: If you installed or replaced the memory module, ensure that the memory module is seated properly.

-Three Possible system board failure - Chipset error
+Three Possible system board failure-Chipset error

 Four RAM read/write failure

-Five Real-Time Clock failure
+Five Real-time Clock failure

 Six Video card or video controller failure

 Seven Processor failure

-NOTE: This beep code is supported for computers with Intel processor only.
+() NOTE: This beep code is supported for computers with Intel processor only.

 Eight Display failure